-These reduced speed limits will have a negligible impact on journeys.
-The length of road covered by the limit will be up to 4.5 miles, so the impact on journey times from 70mph to 60 will be minimal.
+The lengths of road covered by the limit will be up to 4.5 miles.
+The impact on journey times from 70mph to 60 will be minimal.

-Why a 24 hour speed limit?
+Why a 24-hour speed limit?

 Speed limits enforcement

-It’s the same as the penalty for breaking any other speed limit.
+Enforcement is a matter for the police.
+The penalty is the same as for breaking any other speed limit.